 Student is unable to demonstrate fulfillment of the class prerequisite requirement that is stated in the catalog.

 Student is not able and/or willing to sign up for required co-requisite course(s).

+Student does not successfully complete an in progress course resulting in no longer meeting the preqrequisite.

 REVIEW HISTORY